Back to articles list Articles Cookbook

 ecommerce

-Maybe you decide to start selling your products on the internet.
+Maybe you decide to start selling your products on the Internet.
 For instance, custom clothing is a popular niche to start.
 There’s even more data there.
 You need to know how to analyze incoming traffic to your website, how to position it properly in the Google search engine (using Google Analytics), how to create sales offers, how to set prices based on market trends, etc.

 What works in a physical store doesn’t always work on the internet.
 You have to decide whether it is more profitable for you to promote your store on Facebook or, for example, on industry websites.
 You need to know how to compare data from these sources.

 There are many important decisions ahead of you that will determine the success of your business.
 They all must be based on deep data analysis and SQL reports.
-Why not create and read them yourself?
+Why not create and read these reports yourself?
 Why do you have to trust someone else's opinions and analyses?
 Trust SQL and start learning how to create SQL reports today.

 Why Should You Use SQL Reports?